Flamenco Beach: Geography

-Flamenco is located on the northern shore of Culebra.
-Its name in Spanish (flamingo beach) comes from the numerous Caribbean flamingos (Phoenicopterus ruber) that were once common in Flamenco Lagoon.
-The beach lies on a half-mile-wide, horseshoe strip of coast.
 The beach is bordered by the Culebra National Wildlife Refuge, which is of itself one of the oldest wildlife preserves in the United States.
 Off the coast of Flamenco, approximately a quarter mile, is a reef where the surf breaks.
 Characteristic of Flamenco is the beach's white sand and shallow clear waters.

 Flora and fauna

-The waters off Flamenco beach are home to species of parrot fish, blue tang, multiple species of wrasse, and other Caribbean sea fish species.
+The waters off Flamenco beach are home to species of parrot fish, blue tang, multiple species of wrasse, and other Caribbean Sea fish species.
 Crustacean species such as Ghost Crab are also observed.
-Some 50,000 seabirds visit Culebra’s Flamenco Peninsula each summer to nest—mostly sooty terns and other migratory species.
+Some 50,000 seabirds visit Culebra's Flamenco Peninsula each summer to nest—mostly sooty terns and other migratory species.
 Summer visitors to Flamenco Beach are familiar with them as they often feed in the area in large numbers.
 By September, the birds have gathered up their broods and flown out to sea only to return home the following summer.
 Occasionally, leatherback and hawksbill sea turtles may be seen as the beaches of the Culebra archipelago are also a major breeding ground for them and the adjacent sea grass beds provide shelter and food for green sea turtles.